devfile/api/docs/proposals/devfile/outer-loop-build-and-deploy.md

 ### Example using `apply` command on an image component:
     commands:
       - id: deploybuild
         apply:
           component: mydockerfileimage

 ### Example using a Dockerfile stored within the devfile registry as a resource with `apply` command:
     variables:
       myimage: myimagename
     components:
       - name: mydockerfileimage
         image:
           imageName: {{myimage}}
           dockerfile:
             id: mycompany/my-node-stack-dockerfile/v2.2.2
             args: [ ]
     commands:
       - id: deploybuild
         apply:
           component: mydockerfileimage

+__Note:__
+1. The `apply` command with the `image` component is optional.
+If the `apply` command that references an image component does not exist, then the image build will be done at the startup automatically (similar to the behaviour of the existing `kubernetes` components).
+If there is an `apply` command that references the `image` component, then the user will need to create a composite command to chain the image build apply command with the deploy command (see the deployment command section) to complete the build and deploy.

 ### Example using a Dockerfile stored in a git repo with push registry without apply command:
     variables:
       myimage: myimagename
     components:
       - name: mydockerfileimage
         image:
           imageName: {{myimage}}
           dockerfile:
             git:
               remotes:
                 origin: "https://github.com/odo-devfiles/nodejs-ex.git"
             location: Dockerfile
             args: [ ]

 The git definition will be the same as the one in `starterProjects` definition that supports `checkoutFrom`

 `location`: the location of the dockerfile within the repo.
-If `checkoutFrom` is being used, the location will be relative to the `checkoutFrom`.
+If `checkoutFrom` is being used, the location will be relative to the root of the resources after cloning the resources using the `checkoutFrom` setting.

 Notes:
 1. The build tool/mechanism, e.g. buildah/kaniko, used for building the dockerfile is up to the tools so it is not part of the spec